mbamiluka/Algo-Data-Structures---projet6/README.md

 # Algo-Data-Structures---projet6
-In partnership with Zach Morlan (git: zmorlan1) Shell sort and Quick sort are used in sorting numbers generated at random into an array.
+In partnership with Zach Morlan (git: zmorlan1) we created two complex sorting algorithms.

 The goal of this program/project was to create two methods (one for shell and another for quick sort) A hundred random numbers are generated to an input file, and then our sorting methods arrange them in ascending order.

-You can run this project here -
+### You can run this project here -

 ## RandomIntegerGeneraator.java
 This class generates a hundred random numbers using a loop and